Divyanshi2408/React-Concepts/README.md

 ### 🛠️ How to Use

-1. Browse the `.md` files inside folders like `frontend/`, `backend/`, etc.
-2. Use this guide as a quick refresher, study material, or interview prep.
+1. Use this guide as a quick refresher, study material, or interview prep.
-3. Clone or star the repo to keep it handy!
+2. Clone or star the repo to keep it handy!

 ---